Will Microsoft Present Search Results To Searchers In Clusters With Meaningful Names?

 US Patent Application 20060026152

-This results clusteringprocess is intended to make it easier for searchers to find what they are looking for by clustering results into groups, and providing a user with the ability to quickly determine whether or not different clusters match what they are looking for.
-In addition, clusters that may be more relevant for a query used by a searcher are ranked higher than ones that aren’t.
+This results clustering process is intended to make it easier for searchers to find what they are looking for by clustering results into groups and providing a user with the ability to quickly determine whether different clusters match what they are looking for.
+Besides, clusters that may become more relevant for a query used by a searcher are ranked higher than ones that aren’t.

-There are some search engines that display groupings with the results that they show searchers, but those differ in that those clusters are assigned based upon content similarity.
+Some search engines display groupings with the results that they show searchers, but those differences in those clusters are based on content similarity.

-These groupings are created dynamically, from an analysis of the results originally returned upon a query, looking at common language used in titles and snippets.
-Interestingly, the results clustering patent application notes that words and phrases from titles will likely be given more weight than from snippets.
+From an analysis of the results originally returned upon a query, these groupings are created dynamically, looking at the common language used in titles and snippets.
+Interestingly, the results clustering patent application notes that words and phrases from titles will likely get given more weight than from snippets.